How do You Know if You Need Counseling from a Relationship that has Ended

 You’re withdrawing from others.

-The emotional rollercoaster following a breakup can be similar to those following bereavement.
+The emotional rollercoaster following a breakup can be similar to those following bereavement, often leading to various negative emotions.
 It’s normal to feel denial, anger, emptiness, and sadness after your relationship ends, and you might even find yourself revisiting the stages of grief several times.

 As a result, it can be tempting to withdraw from close relationships.
 You might feel like your identity is tied to your past relationship, and figuring out how to move forward can feel overwhelming.
 However, by avoiding the people who love and value you, you’re depriving yourself of their love, support, and concern, which are essential for your recovery.